ziu1986/ctsm-docs/get.rst

 - saga (sigma2, Norway)
 - fram (sigma2, Norway)

-If you machine is not in the list and would like we support it, please contact us.
+If your machine is not in the list and you would like us to support it, please contact us.

 How to get CTSM
 ++++++++++++++++